Curriculum & Courses

 HEI Specialization

-Additional Electives, Independent Study, Research, and Dissertation: Minimum 46 credits
+Additional Electives, Independent Study, Research, or Dissertation: Minimum 48 credits

 Total: Minimum 72 credits